python/cpython/Doc/c-api/time.rst

 -------------------

-Similar to clock functions, but don't set an exception on error and don't require the caller to hold the GIL.
+Similar to clock functions, but don't set an exception on error and don't require the caller to have an active :term:`thread state`.

 On success, the functions return ``0``.

 On failure, they set ``*result`` to ``0`` and return ``-1``, *without* setting an exception.
-To get the cause of the error, acquire the GIL and call the regular (non-``Raw``) function.
+To get the cause of the error, attach a :term:`thread state`, and call the regular (non-``Raw``) function.
 Note that the regular function may succeed after the ``Raw`` one failed.

 .. c:function:: int PyTime_MonotonicRaw(PyTime_t *result)

    Similar to :c:func:`PyTime_Monotonic`,
-   but don't set an exception on error and don't require holding the GIL.
+   but don't set an exception on error and don't require an active :term:`thread state`.

 .. c:function:: int PyTime_PerfCounterRaw(PyTime_t *result)

    Similar to :c:func:`PyTime_PerfCounter`,
-   but don't set an exception on error and don't require holding the GIL.
+   but don't set an exception on error and don't require an active :term:`thread state`.

 .. c:function:: int PyTime_TimeRaw(PyTime_t *result)

    Similar to :c:func:`PyTime_Time`,
-   but don't set an exception on error and don't require holding the GIL.
+   but don't set an exception on error and don't require an active :term:`thread state`.

 Conversion functions